radiance548/stylebot/README.md

 The bot uses the ChatGPT API (specifically the GPT 3.5-Turbo model) for the conversation part of the interaction and the DALL-E 2 API for generating realistic images of the recommended/suggested fashion items.
 Both APIs were created by OpenAI.

 The software was developed in the DataButton IDE online and so cannot be run locally on a machine.
-To run the code, you would have to add it to a new project on the IDE, upload the image icon files for the UI to the project storage, add on OpenAI API key as a secret to the project (for confidentiality) and configure the project to use the following packages:
+To run the code, you would have to add it to a new project on the IDE, upload the image icon files for the UI to the project storage, add an OpenAI API key as a secret to the project (for confidentiality) and configure the project to use the following packages:

 streamlit_chat_media
 openai